toto-haricot/machine-learning/README.md

 # Machine Learning 👩‍💻

 In this repository we present an **implementation from scratch**, using only `numpy` and python most basic libraries, of the classical machine learning algorithms.
-The following algorithms are reviewed :
+We will go through the following algorithms :

 - [x] [K-Means](#k-means-)
 - [x] [Linear Regression](#linear-regression-)